IT50/book/en/lab/gnu-linux/partitioning-and-filesystem.md

 ### Deletion

 As previously noted, filesystems delete files by marking the corresponding space as unused.
-Then, it is only a matter of time and chance whether or not that space will be overwritten by new data.
+Then, it is only a matter of time and chance whether or not that space will be overwritten by new or growing files.

 Try creating a new file with some unique content, deleting it, and searching the raw filesystem data for that content.
 First, you need determine which filesystem you want to test.
 This example uses `/dev/nvme0n1p3`, which is mounted at `/`.
 Then,  a file `flag` is created somewhere inside that filesystem (`~` is inside `/`).

 ``` sh
 cd ~